opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

 This will cause unexpected problems.

 For example)
-- On Host, OpenCV has been build with external libraryA(v1.0) for target.
+- On Host, OpenCV has been build with external libA (v1.0) for target.
-- libraryA(v1.1) may be updated.
+- libA (v1.1) may be updated.
-- On Target, libraryA(v1.1) is installed to use OpenCV.
+- On Target, libA (v1.1) is installed to use OpenCV.
-- In this case, versions of libraryA is difference between compiling and running.
+- In this case, versions of libA is difference between compiling and running.
 @endparblock

 @warning
 @parblock
-If you forget/mismatch to install some nessesary libraries, OpenCV will not works well.
+If you forget/mismatch to install some necessary libraries, OpenCV will not works well.

 `ldd` command can detect dependency.
-If there are any "not found", please install nessesary libraries.
+If there are any "not found", please install necessary libraries.

 @code{.bash}
 ldd /usr/local/lib/libopencv_freetype.so